jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 We keep orbiting the Moon.
 We keep running tests.
 Someone is going to walk on this place soon.
 I get back to working but have time to think.
 Hopefully, we can make it home.

-Anders soon says, "Oh my God.
-Look at that beautiful sight."
+Anders soon says, "Oh my God!
+Look at that picture over there!
+Here's the Earth coming up.
+Wow, is that pretty!"

 He's scrambling for the camera.
 Borman rotates the spacecraft.